 Ethical Hacking

 Companies employ ethical hackers to hack into their fully protected systems.
-If they are able to hack the system, the cyber security analyst or ethical hacker will give the company a report on their network security vulnerabilities.
-This information will then be used to improve security.
+If they’re able to hack the system, the cyber security analyst or ethical hacker will give the company a report on their network security vulnerabilities.
+This information will then be used to improve security and risk management.

 Computer Forensics